ministryofjustice/cloud-platform-environments-checker/README.md

 If you want to develop the code, you will also need to install ruby 2.6.2, and run `bundle install` to install gems.

 After changing the code, create a new [release] using the github web interface.
-This will trigger a github action to build the docker image and push it to docker hub.
+This will trigger a github action to build the docker image with tag `ministryofjustice/orphaned-namespace-checker:<release-tag>`and push it to docker hub.

 You will then need to update the image tag in the [concourse-job], and make any other required changes there.